dvs-whu/E-SAI/README.md

 <br>
 [**HybridNet and RefocusNet**](https://pan.baidu.com/s/1iqBrwwgf2bE_ztimJhWjmA) (Password: u8a4)
 <br>
-Note that the network structure is slightly different from the model in CVPR paper.
+Note that the network structure is slightly different from the model in our CVPR paper.

 ### Data
 Some example data is available now.
 The whole dataset will be released soon.